direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/tree/{workflow}?op=update-workflow
 ```

-Updates a workflow at the target path
+Updates a workflow at the target path.
-The body of this request should contain the workflow yaml you want to update to
+The body of this request should contain the workflow yaml you want to update to.

 #### Consumes
   * text/plain